kiahamedi/JELVIS/readme.md

 You can run `pip install -r requirements.txt` to install them all.

+for Graphic install PyQT4:

+`sudo apt install python-qt4`
+`sudo pacman -S python2-pyqt4`

 ## Run:

 To run, you can enter the JELVIS path and execute the following commands in text or voice mode

-`python script.py text` : for text mode of input

-`python script.py voice` : for voice mode of input
+`python script.py voice` : for Graphic mode and voice mode of input

 Voice mode may give a series of warnings for numerous reasons, but still might fuction properly.